JohanLossius/SemProj2-Pebbles/README.md

 npm i
 ```
 ## Technologies & styling
-This project was built with
+This project was built with:
-- Vanilla javascript
+- Vanilla Javascript
 - SASS v1.69.5
 - Bootstrap v5.3.2

 ## Running the project
 Ensure all live servers are closed.
 Open live server, reccommended using visual studio built-in extension.
-Can also use
+Can also use the following to run the installed live-server package.
+**Run**
 ```
 npm run start
 ```
-to use installed live-server package.

-Run
+**Run**
 ```
 npm run build
 ```